 In the diagram above, machine learning algorithms are used to sort through millions of actual journeys to reveal the most significant paths that customers took between viewing a product online and checking out.

 In a marketer’s hand, this is powerful information that can be used to significantly boost campaign results.
-The best part, though, is that this analysis can be done easily and quickly by marketing and CX teams without the help of data scientists.
+The best part, though, is that this analysis can be done easily and quickly by CX teams, analytics and marketing teams without the help of data scientists.

 4. Analyze and Influence Customer Behavior in Real Time